zohayb23/pvtr-github-repo-action/README.md

 ### SARIF
 Static Analysis Results Interchange Format, designed for upload to GitHub's Security tab.
 Automatically selected when `upload-sarif: true`.

-## Results Location

-All assessment results are written to the `evaluation_results/` directory in your workspace.
-This directory contains:
-- Assessment results in the selected format
-- Detailed evaluation logs
-- Control evaluation outcomes

 ## FAQ

 ### Q: What permissions does my GitHub token need?

 **A:** Your GitHub Personal Access Token needs **repository read permissions**.
 For public repositories, you can use the `repo` scope, or `public_repo` for public repos only.
+An additional check for multi-factor authentication will run if your token includes `admin:org` permissions.

 ### Q: Can I use `GITHUB_TOKEN` instead of a Personal Access Token?